Yoomin233/JS-appear/README.md

 # JS-appear
 some code that do something when some element appeared in your view port!
+Function `throttle` and `debounce` tech were used to to achieve better performance.

 see demo [here](http://yueminhu.github.io/jQuery.appear/index.html)

+open the console and see how `callback` were triggered.

 ##usage
 just call the `detectVisible` function. it takes three parameters: